Vicentesan/how-to-jwks/README.md

 - Monitor token validation failures
 - Track key usage patterns

+## Required Routes

+Here are the essential routes you'll need for JWKS functionality:

+### Public Endpoints

+- **`GET /.well-known/jwks.json`** - Serves your JWKS (JSON Web Key Set) publicly
+  - Returns the current set of valid public keys
+  - Used by other services to validate your JWT tokens
+  - Should be publicly accessible without authentication

+### Authentication Middleware

+- **Auth Middleware** - Validates JWT tokens in protected routes
+  - Extracts Bearer token from Authorization header
+  - Validates token using your JWKS
+  - Adds user information to request object
+  - Returns 401 for invalid/missing tokens

+### Admin Endpoints (Protected)

+- **`POST /rotate-keys`** - Rotates the active signing key
+  - Generates new key pair
+  - Makes new key active for signing
+  - Keeps old keys for token validation
+  - Cleans up expired keys

+- **`POST /revoke-key`** - Revokes a specific key
+  - Adds key ID to revoked set
+  - Key will no longer be included in JWKS
+  - Existing tokens signed with this key become invalid

 ## What This Doesn't Cover

 This implementation focuses on the core JWKS authentication flow.
 You'll still need to handle: